Sheryar1/Yungjoo/wp-content/plugins/popups-for-divi/readme.txt

 * Fixed the exit-intent behavior - now it triggers, even when you move the mouse very sloooowly
 * New JS API to turn literally *any* element on the page into a popup: `DiviPopup.register('#the-id')`
 * New JS API to configure popups after they were registered: `DiviPopup.config('#the-id', 'on-mobile', false)`

-Plugin tested with WordPress 5.2.2 and Divi 3.27.1

 = 1.4.0 =
 * In Divis Visual Builder you now see each popup ID right above the popup.
 This makes it easier for you to correctly link popups